zlatnaspirala/magic-three/README.md

 Using power of Three.js, ammo.js.
 MagicThree is nice class sorted top level of threejs and ammo.js.
 Magic-three use the new version threejs 149.
 [JS type of script `module` variant with last version of three.module.js]

+## Extreme interest facts:
+ - No spending times on build, magic-three use type module in browser.
+ - Using themes without scss - also no build.
+ - Combination Three.js vs ammo.js is last physics solution from three.js project.
+ - Using webRTC for networking/multiplayer brings video chat/stream in same time.

 ## Description
   Magic-Three is First Person Oriented but can be used for any other case of app flow.
   - No build needed, just copy/paste for both dev and prod mode.It is the module type of script.